duke-git/lancet/docs/en/api/packages/datastructure/tree.md

 ## Documentation

 ## 1. BSTree
 BSTree is a binary search tree data structure in which each node has at two children, which are referred to as the left child and the right child.
 In BSTree: leftNode < rootNode < rightNode.
-Type T should implements Compare function in lancetconstraints.Comparator interface.
+Type T should implements Compare function in constraints.Comparator interface.

 ### <span id="NewBSTree">NewBSTree</span>
 <p>Make a BSTree pointer instance</p>